danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 So if we want to end up with MP3 files of the recordings, we need to transcode (and technically also transmux) the WebM audio files.

-## Transcoding audio
+### How will we do this?

 We'll explore two implementations that both transform a WebM audio file into MP3:

 - [Using Amazon Elastic Transcoder](#using-amazon-elastic-transcoder).
 - [Using FFmpeg + AWS Lambda Layers](#using-ffmpeg--aws-lambda-layers).

-For both implementations we'll use the <a href="https://serverless.com/" target="_blank" rel="noopener noreferrer">Serverless Framework</a>, and <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">Node.js</a> to write the code for our <a href="https://aws.amazon.com/lambda/" target="_blank" rel="noopener noreferrer">Lambda</a> functions.
+For both implementations we'll use the <a href="https://serverless.com/" target="_blank" rel="noopener noreferrer">Serverless Framework</a>, and <a href="https://nodejs.org/en/" target="_blank" rel="noopener noreferrer">Node.js</a> to write the code for our <a href="https://aws.amazon.com/lambda/" target="_blank" rel="noopener noreferrer">Lambda</a> function.

-Make sure you have Node.js installed, and then use <a href="https://www.npmjs.com/" target="_blank" rel="noopener noreferrer">npm</a> to install the Serverless Framework globally:
+Before we get started, make sure you have Node.js installed, and then use <a href="https://www.npmjs.com/" target="_blank" rel="noopener noreferrer">npm</a> to install the Serverless Framework globally:

 ```shell
 npm i -G serverless
 ```

-Additionally, we'll need two <a href="https://aws.amazon.com/s3/" target="_blank" rel="noopener noreferrer">S3</a> buckets to store audio files:
+Additionally, we'll need two <a href="https://aws.amazon.com/s3/" target="_blank" rel="noopener noreferrer">S3</a> buckets to process our audio files:

-- An _input_ bucket for the "raw" WebM recordings.
+- An _input_ bucket to upload WebM recordings.
-- An _output_ bucket for the transcoded MP3 recordings.
+- An _output_ bucket to store transcoded MP3 recordings.

 ## Using Amazon Elastic Transcoder

-This is a fully managed and highly scalable AWS service, and we'll have to go through the following steps to get it up and running:
+This is a fully managed and highly scalable AWS service that can be used to transcode audio and video files.

+We'll go through the following steps to get it up and running:

 1. [Create a pipeline](#1-create-a-pipeline)
 2. [Choose a preset](#2-choose-a-preset)